capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/manage-NFT/NFT-set-royalty.md

 # Manage NFT - Set Royalty

 Ternoa provides you with many NFT features.
-Not only creating an NFT can be done in just a few lines of code but we also cover many NFT basic usecases: Ternoa allows you to easily create functions to delegate, transfer, burn an NFT or even set the NFT royalty without using any smart contracts.
+Not only creating an NFT can be done in just a few lines of code but we also cover many NFT basic use cases: Ternoa allows you to easily create functions to delegate, transfer, burn an NFT, or even set the NFT royalty without using any smart contracts.

 ## Prerequisites